oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 {% img blog/spring-boot-authorization/login-flow.png alt:"Custom Auth0 Login Action" width:"600" %}{: .center-image }

+Now the role has been assigned and mapped to the id and access tokens, and the UI will display the links to perform write operations.
+Still the API server is not yet enforcing RBAC.

+### Enable RBAC in Auth0

 The next step is to enable RBAC for the API in Auth0.
 You can do it with the following Auth0 CLI commands:

 ```shell